-Semester Credit: 4.5 credit hours (7.5 lecture hours and 60 lab hours per semester) Prerequisite: Must complete OTA-0100, OTA-0110, OTA-0131, OTA-0210, OTA-0112, OTA-0120, OTA-0122, OTA-0133, OTA-0134, OTA-0200, OTA-0205, OTA-0230, OTA-0231, OTA-0232 with a minimum grade C.
+Semester Credit: 4.5 credit hours (7.5 lecture hours, 320 internship hours per semester) Prerequisite: Must complete OTA-0230, OTA-0231 with a minimum grade C.

 OTA-0218 Fieldwork Experience II

 This second level II fieldwork experience is designed to provide the ongoing opportunity for transition from "student to Clinician."
 As with Fieldwork Experience I, within the eight weeks students are expected to perform the functions of a practicing therapist at the second clinical site.
 It is expected that at the end of the eight weeks (school systems minimum 280 hours, all others minimum 320 hours) the student should be functioning at entry-level with close supervision needed.
 General objectives for each experience are the same.
 However, specific objectives will be developed by each fieldwork site in conjunction with the OTA educational program.
 Fieldwork will include at least one physical disability site and any of the following for the other section site: physical disability, psychosocial, pediatric, or hand therapy, or a combination.
 Psychosocial experiences will be strongly encouraged within all fieldwork.
 Students will be closely supervised by a certified occupational therapy assistant and/or a registered occupational therapist with at least one-year clinical experience.
 Fieldwork Experience II must be successfully completed within 18 months of academic coursework.